 Looking for a local, pick-your-own farm in Putnam, Rockland and Westchester Counties in Southeast NY?
+Farms are open and safe!
 Scroll down this page and you will see the U-Pick farms in Putnam, Rockland and Westchester Counties in Southeast NY,

 sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name